dirkkelly/dirkkelly/content/philosophy/getting-in-trouble.md

 title: Getting in Trouble
 date: 2018-03-19 17:42:20 +0000
 subtitle: All my life I've been getting in trouble, I've also spent a lot of it afraid of getting in trouble.
-I'm not afraid anymore and you can't be afraid either, because we really need your help.
+I'm not afraid anymore and you can't be either, because we really need your help.
 tags:
 - democracy
 - resist